Gavin Ashenden: Ministry and other positions

 Ashenden was ordained at Southwark Cathedral in 1980 and served as a parish priest for 10 years in the Diocese of Southwark, firstly at St James's Bermondsey and then as vicar of Hamsey Green in Sanderstead.

 Between 1989 and 2012 he held the post of university chaplain and senior lecturer in the Department of English at the University of Sussex where he lectured in literature and the psychology of religion.
 He was appointed a senior officer of the university in 1994.
 He convened and taught the MA programme "Monotheism and Mysticism in Critical Theology".
 From 1995 to 2003 he also lectured in systematic theology at the University of Brighton.
 From 1991-2010 he was also a part time chaplain at Roedean.

 He was appointed firstly as a canon of Chichester Cathedral in 2003, and subsequently to a further theological canonry (Bursalis Prebendary) in 2006.
 He was examining chaplain and Diocesan Adviser on New Age Religions to the Bishop of Chichester.

 In 1998 he was a Church of England delegate to the 8th Council of the World Council of Churches held in Harare, Zimbabwe.
 He was a member of the General Synod of the Church of England for from 1995 to 2012.
-He has lectured in the United States, most recently as a visiting theologian for the Lutheran Church in Oregon.
+He has lectured in the United States, including, in 2003, as a visiting theologian for St. Mark Lutheran Church in Salem, Oregon.

 In 2012 he took early retirement from his university post and from 2012 to 2016 was 'house for duty' incumbent as vicar of St Martin de Gouray in Gorey, Jersey.

 He was vice-chairman of the Keston Institute during the 1980s, and a director of Aid to Russian Christians, in which role he engaged in smuggling Bibles and medicine to the "Underground Church" in the Soviet Union during that decade.

 He was a member of the Society of the Holy Cross, and the Little Brothers of Jesus.

-In 2016, Ashenden was appointed to the board of reference for the Global Anglican Future Conference He also joined Anglican TV Ministries as their UK correspondent.
+In 2016, Ashenden was appointed to the board of reference for the Global Anglican Future Conference.
+He also joined Anglican TV Ministries as their UK correspondent.